oshablue/dacqman/README.md

 Since we are using electron 7.3.3 that means use Spectron ^9.0.0 according to https://www.npmjs.com/package/spectron

+Something has changed in the mocha spectron version bump such that when the app start it does not have the dev tools open when running tests if they were stored as opened by the user, showing in npm start for example.

 ### Mac OS X - Building a Runtime App Package